pelchers/sponsator-vrttppd-render-v1/@docs/guides/local_vs_hosted_guide.md

 - In local development: Vite sets `import.meta.env.PROD` to `false`
 - In production: Vite sets `import.meta.env.PROD` to `true`
+- In plain English: This code sets up the configuration for our frontend app:
+- It decides where to send API requests based on our environment settings
+- If no setting is provided, it defaults to our local development server
+- It checks if we're running in production (on the internet) or development (on our computer)
+- It prints out this information so we can verify it's using the right settings

 ## Connection Flow